ospalh/anki-addons/pages/Tatoeba.md

 first_caption: Nothing here yet.

 I had the idea that it would be nice to download example sentences from [Tatoeba](http://tatoeba.org).
-Maybe i will write an add-on that wil do that.
+Maybe i will write an add-on that will do that.